pypy/pypy.org/posts/2025/04/prospero-in-rpython.md

 Recently I had a lot of fun playing with the [Prospero Challenge](https://www.mattkeeter.com/projects/prospero/) by [Matt Keeter](https://www.mattkeeter.com/).
-The challenge is to render a 1024x1024 of a quote from The Tempest by Shakespeare.
+The challenge is to render a 1024x1024 image of a quote from The Tempest by Shakespeare.
 The input is a mathematical formula with 7866 operations, which is evaluated once per pixel.